top of page

 The verb 'berate' has an etymology that reflects its harsh and critical nature.
 It is believed to have originated from the Middle English word 'beraten,' which meant 'to scold' or 'reprove.'
 The Middle English term, in turn, was influenced by the Old French word 'beraer,' meaning 'to rebuke' or 'chide.'
 'Berate' describes the act of scolding or criticizing someone severely, often in a harsh or abusive manner.
 Its etymology underscores the idea of a stern and forceful verbal reprimand, highlighting the intensity and severity of the criticism or rebuke directed towards another person.

-Quiz: Find the meaning of the verb berate:
+Find the correct meaning of the verb berate:

 Try Again!